Skip to Content

 Cromwell Rd, Knightsbridge, London SW7 2RL, UK

 Cartier made history during the 20th century on several occasions.
-In 1917, inspired by the speedy Renault tanks developed for use during W.W.
-I, Louis Cartier designed the rectilinear Tank watch.
-The 1920s saw the creation of the Patiala Necklace for the grand Maharaja and the first Panthère jewel, made for the Duchess of Windsor.
-Yes, Wallis Simpson favored Cartier, as did Grace Kelly, who was given a 10.47-carat diamond engagement ring by Prince Rainier III.
-In 1967, the Cartier Crash took its surreal curves from Salvador Dalí’s melted clocks.
+In 1917, inspired by the speedy Renault tanks developed during World War I, Louis Cartier designed the rectilinear Tank watch.
+In the 1920s, he created the opulent Patiala Necklace for the grand Maharaja of Patiala, and in the 1940s, a Panthère jewel for the Duchess of Windsor.
+Wallis Simpson was devoted to Cartier, and Grace Kelly wasn’t exactly resistant—she accepted a 10.47-carat diamond engagement ring from Prince Rainier III.
+Then came the Cartier Crash in 1967, its surreal curves reminiscent of Salvador Dalí’s melted clocks.
 This exhibition at the V&A showcases 350 objects, including historic gems, objets d’art, necklaces, bracelets, brooches, and tiaras. —Elena Clavarino

 Photo: Vincent Wulveryck for Cartier Collection Close © Cartier